 Sedums are leaf succulents found primarily in the temperate to subtropical climates of the Northern Hemisphere.
 However, they can also be found in the Southern hemisphere in Africa and South America being most diverse in the Mediterranean, Central America, Himalayas, and East Asia

-They are extremely resilient plants.
-They can withstand high temperatures, poor soil, full sun, and drought but also low temperatures and deep freezes.
+They are extremely resilient low maintenance plants.
+They can withstand high temperatures, hot summer climates, poor soil, full sun, sunny location, and are drought-tolerant plants.

 There are two main types of Stonecrop Sedums: Tall sedums and creeping sedums.